What is Range?

 Range = $17 – $8 = $9

-In order to reap profits from the trade, you should wait until the share price comes close to the top margin of the trading range ($17) and short-sell the stocks.
+In order to reap profits from the trade, you may want to wait until the share price comes close to the top margin of the trading range ($17) and short-sell the stocks, or wait till it nears the bottom of the range and buy the stock.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.